phuihock/ifttt-twitter-webhook/README.md

-make format      # Format code with black make docker      # Build Docker image make migrate    # Apply database migrations
+make format      # Format code with black make docker      # Build Docker image make migrate    # Apply database migrations make dump-csv   # Dump tweets database to CSV make restore-csv # Restore tweets from CSV to database
 ```

+### Database Backup and Restore

+You can backup and restore the database using the provided scripts.
+See [docs/database_backup_restore.md](docs/database_backup_restore.md) for detailed instructions.

 ## Deployment